 data/modules/ folder in your user data folder.
 If Foundry is running, it must be restarted for the software to recognize and load the new module.

 Modules can only be activated from within a loaded and active game world.
 To activate a module, load a game world and log in as a user with gamemaster level permissions.
 Then, from the configuration sidebar ( icon) select the Manage Modules button.
 This will open the module management panel.
 From here you can see all currently available, active, and inactive modules.

 To enable a module, tick the box next to the module name and then click Save Module Settings.
 This will reload the world with the selected module active in the game world.
 If the module has any listed dependencies it needs to function, you will be prompted to enable them as well.
 If these dependency modules are not present you will need to install them.

 To disable a module the process is identical, but requires you to uncheck the active module you no longer want loaded.
 This will reload the world as normal, removing the unwanted module in the process.
 If the module has dependencies, you will be asked if you want to disable them as well.
 This is only advised if you have no other modules that are reliant on those modules as well.

 You can also use Deactivate All Modules, which will uncheck all active modules in the list for you.
 You will still need to save these changes to fully unload the modules, however.

 Many modules include built-in settings which can be adjusted to customize and fine-tune how the module functions.
-These settings can be found in the Module Configuration panel.
-To access this panel, go to Configuration Settings, and then select the Module Settings tab.
-This will provide a list of settings available to adjust based on the world's currently active modules.
+These settings can be found in the Configuration Settings.
+This will provide a list of settings available to adjust based on the world's currently active modules, and will have its own filter setting available.
 Details on what these settings do is determined by the module and its author.